benders5e/benders5e/firebender.md

 ### Fire Rockets
 At 15th level, the power of your Firestepping increases.
 You gain a flying speed of 60 feet and can end your turn in the air without falling.

-### Dragonfire
+### Element of Power
-For a long time, disciplines of firebending were taught to be fueled by hatred, as opposed to the original source.
-At 20th level, you learn of the true nature of firebending: it represents energy and life, not anger and destruction.

-With this knowledge, your fire becomes an extension of your body rather than merely a tool for protection.
-It becomes beautiful and multi-colored, and anyone who looks at it gains the advantages of the *Guidance* cantrip.
+At 20th level, the power of your inner flame grows, increasing your stamina.
+You now have 6 chi exhaustion points at your disposal and thus you now use a 1d6 as your chi exhaustion die.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>